elypaolazz/Geospatial-Project/README.md

 Clone this repository in a local directory typing `git clone xx` in the command line.

-it is strongly recommended to create a virtual environment in which to install the correct versions of the required Python libraries:
+It is strongly recommended to create a virtual environment in which to install the correct versions of the required Python libraries:
 - if you create the environment via virtualenv, you can type `pip install -r requirements.txt` to install all the libraries used;
 - if you prefer to work with Anaconda's evironment, you can simply type `conda env create --file environment.yaml` to create the environment containing all the libraries in the appropriate versions.

-dolo
 <br>
 <h2><b>Code structure</b></h2>